acmumn/authserver/server/README.md

 BASE_URL="https://auth.acm.umn.edu" # Base URL for magic links DATABASE_URL="mysql://root:password@localhost/acm" # MySQL database URL
-GIN_MODE="release" # Set to enable Gin's release mode
+GIN_MODE="release" # Set to enable Gin's release mode MAILER_SERVER="https://mail.acm.umn.edu" # The URL of the mailer server to use

 # Optional
-HOST="" # IP to bind to
+AUTH_TOKEN="..." # This service's authentication token; will be generated if not provided HOST="" # IP to bind to
 PORT=8000 # Port to serve unsub links and template examples on SYSLOG_SERVER="" # If non-empty, the syslog server to send logs to